As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 Across the country, overdose deaths involving methamphetamine doubled from 2010 to 2014.
 Admissions to treatment facilities for meth are up 17%.
 Hospitalizations related to meth jumped by about 245% from 2008 to 2015.
 And throughout the West and Midwest, 70% of local law enforcement agencies say meth is their biggest drug threat.

-But policymakers in Washington, D.C., haven't kept up, continuing to direct the bulk of funding and attention to opioids, says Steve Shoptaw, an addiction psychologist at UCLA in Los Angeles, where he hears one story after another about meth destroying peoples' lives.
+But policymakers in Washington, D.C., haven't kept up, continuing to direct the bulk of funding and attention to opioids, says Steve Shoptaw, an addiction psychologist at UCLA in Los Angeles, where he hears one story after another about meth destroying people's lives.

 "But when you're in D.C., where people are making decisions about how to deploy resources, those stories are very much muffled by the much louder story about the opioid epidemic," he says.